sap218/hugo-test/content/posts/masters-dissertation.md

 This is where the idea of **`acidoseq`** emerged: using a `Kaiju` output file with a list of Acidobacteria taxonomy IDs and merge.

 ## Week 4
-As mentioned, literature highlighted that `GC` content in some subvisions were consistent.
+As mentioned, literature highlighted that `GC` content in some subdivisions were consistent.
 I downloaded the full and partial genomes of Acidobacteria and found that the `GC` content were somewhat consistent in all subdivisions.

-To expand on `acidoseq` it was discussed to include a way `GC` content in Acidobacteria sequences could be observeed for patterns and plotted the subdivisions.
+To expand on `acidoseq` it was discussed to include a way `GC` content in Acidobacteria sequences could be investigated for patterns and plotting subdivisions.

 ## Week 5
 We found that the `BLAST` job of the 2 million reads took a month to process only 400,000.
 Amanda recommended [`Blast2Go`](https://academic.oup.com/bioinformatics/article/21/18/3674/202517 "Blast2Go") that runs locally and looks at the genes in further detail.